 OUR PHOTOSHOP POLICY

-Whereas other magazines photoshop to achieve the “ideal” body type and skin, we firmly believe that the unique features of women — be it crows feet, freckles, or a less-than-rock-hard body — contribute to their beauty and therefore don’t need to be removed or changed with Photoshop.
+Whereas other magazines photoshop to achieve the “ideal” body type and skin, we firmly believe that the unique features of women — be it crows feet, freckles, or a less-than-rock-hard body — contribute to their beauty and don’t need to be removed or changed with Photoshop.
 Therefore, we never alter the body or facial structure of our models, remove wrinkles or birthmarks, or change the texture of their skin.
 We aim to show everyone at their best, but also firmly believe that “your best” is not “a work of fiction.”

 HOW IT ALL BEGAN: OUR STORY